 Winters can be harsh in New England, and this year is no exception.
-Between the snow and the freezing rain, it feels like we’re spending the majority of our free time shoveling, snow blowing and salting our driveways and walkways.
-But don’t forget there’s another place the snow and ice are piling up – your roof.
+Between the snow and the freezing rain, it feels like we’re spending most of our free time shoveling, snow-blowing, and salting our driveways and walkways.
+But don’t forget there’s another place where the snow and ice are piling up – your roof.
 That means you could be at risk for ice dams.

 What Causes Ice Dams?

-An ice dam is a ridge of ice that forms at the very edge of a roof and prevents water from draining off as the snow melts.
-They are formed by a combination of heat loss through a snow-covered roof combined with varying roof temperatures.
-If the snow on the roof surface reaches a temperature of 32 degrees for a sustained period, it will melt.
+An ice dam is a ridge of ice that forms at the roof’s edge and prevents water from draining off as the snow melts.
+A combination of heat loss forms them through a snow-covered roof, combined with varying roof temperatures.
+It will melt if the snow on the roof surface reaches 32 degrees for a sustained period.
 The resulting water will then flow down the roof.
-If it meets a portion of the roof that is below 32 degrees, the water freezes – creating an ice dam.
+If it meets a portion of the roof below 32 degrees, the water freezes – creating an ice dam.

-The dam will continue to grow on portions of the roof that are typically below freezing as snow continues to melt on the warmer portions of the roof.
+The dam will continue to grow on portions of the roof, typically below freezing, as snow melts on the warmer portions.
 The water will eventually back up behind the ice dam with nowhere to go.
-At this point it will begin to leak into homes and businesses, causing damage to ceilings, attics, insulation and walls.
+At this point, it will begin to leak into homes and businesses, causing damage to ceilings, attics, insulation, and walls.
 Gutters and downspouts are also at risk for damage from ice dams.

 How to Deal with an Ice Dam

 If you notice ice dams starting to form, one of the first things you should do is remove the snow from the roof.
-You can do this using a roof rake and push broom – but be careful not to damage your roofing materials in the process.
+You can do this using a roof rake and push broom – but be careful not to damage your roofing materials.
 You can also try hosing with tap water on a warm day to create a channel through the ice dam to allow water to drain off.
-This is only a temporary solution, but can be helpful in emergency situations if water is flowing into your home or office.
+This is only a temporary solution but can be helpful in emergencies if water is flowing into your home or office.

 If you are already experiencing water entering your home due to an ice dam do not delay, call the water mitigation experts at Octagon right away to treat the ice dam, and clean up the water damage and any resulting mold issues.
 You can reach our team of professionals at (207) 893-0002 in Maine and (603) 239-2100 in New Hampshire.